+TREDIVINARI EXAMINATION

 Student: Faculty Committee Member:

-1. WRITING QUALITY

-The writing is appropriate for academic, scholarly outlets and conforms to standard writing formats.
-Criteria include:

-- The student's writing is clear, focused, and organized - The student's writing is scholarly in nature and utilizes appropriate theoretical and empirical research as appropriate - The student's writing makes use of effective examples as appropriate - The student's writing is void of significant errors of fact, logic, citation
+1. WRITING QUALITY The writing is appropriate for academic, scholarly outlets and conforms to standard writing formats.
+Criteria include: • The student's writing is clear, focused, and organized • The student's writing is scholarly in nature and utilizes appropriate theoretical and empirical research as appropriate • The student's writing makes use of effective examples as appropriate • The student's writing is void of significant errors of fact, logic, citation

+Check one of the following:

-Unsatisfactory Acceptable Good Excellent ---------------- ------------ ------ -----------
+Unsatisfactory Acceptable Good Excellent Reasons:

-2. SCHOLARLY QUALITY

-Evidence of the student's ability to synthesize relevant research in order to demonstrate a working knowledge of the following three areas:

-A. Important area(s) of science and/or mathematics education
+2. SCHOLARLY QUALITY Evidence of the student's ability to synthesize relevant research in order to demonstrate a working knowledge of the following three areas: A. Important area(s) of science and/or mathematics education Criteria include: The student shows does reversed knowledge of at least one particular area of study.

-Criteria include:

-- The student shows deep, nuanced knowledge of at least one particular area of study - The student shows awareness of major findings and academic leaders in a particular area of study - The student, where appropriate, situates specifics in a larger context - The student coherently makes connections across multiple areas of mathematics and/or science education
+The student shows deep, nuanced knowledge of at least one particular area of study The student shows awareness of major findings and academic leaders in a particular area of study The student, where appropriate, situates specifics in a larger context The student coherently makes connections across multiple areas of mathematics and/or science education

+Check one of the following:

-Unsatisfactory Acceptable Good Excell lent --------------------------------------- ------
+Unsatisfactory Acceptable Good Excellent

+Reasons: